Harry A. Brown: Early life

 Brown began his educational career by teaching in rural high schools while taking courses at Bates College in Lewistown, Maine.
-Brown earned his bachelors in 1903 and went on to serve as a supervising principal and a district superintendent for schools in Maine and New Hampshire.
-He later earned his master’s degree from the University of Colorado in 1907.
+Brown earned his bachelor's degree in 1903 and went on to serve as a supervising principal and a district superintendent for schools in Maine and New Hampshire.
+He later earned his master's degree from the University of Colorado Boulder in 1907.
 Brown married Florence Marie Sever in 1908 and became the Director of the Bureau of Research of the New Hampshire Department of Public Instruction in 1913.
-Brown became chancellor of Oshkosh State Teacher’s College in 1917, serving in that role for thirteen years until he became president of Illinois State Normal University in 1930.
+Brown became chancellor of Oshkosh State Teacher's College in 1917, serving in that role for thirteen years until he became president of Illinois State Normal University in 1930.

 College Administrator

 At Oshkosh State Teachers College

 Brown became the fourth president of what was then known as the Oshkosh State Teachers College (or the Oshkosh Normal School) in 1917.
 Brown took over from the third president, John A. H. Keith, who ended his ten-year tenure by rebuilding the Normal School building after a devastating fire.
 Brown continued the theme of restoration and growth through World War I, establishing the Student Army Training Corps (SATC) and starting two war lectures.
-After the war, Brown focused on restructuring the campus’s administrative functions, including implementing a letter-based grading system, institution two and three-credit-hour courses, and refining major and minor areas of study.
+After the war, Brown focused on restructuring the campus's administrative functions, including implementing a letter-based grading system, institution two and three-credit-hour courses, and refining major and minor areas of study.
 Brown also successfully represented a bill in the Wisconsin Senate that would grant four-year teaching degrees instead of teaching certificates.